kartavyaxdd/JARVIS/README.md

 After installation, you need to configure Jarvis by setting up your API credentials and password.
 Follow these steps:

 1. Open the `api.txt` file in the `jarvis` directory.
-2. Replace the `API_KEY` and `API_ENDPOINT` placeholders with your actual OpenAI API key and endpoint, respectively.
+2. Replace the `API_KEY` with your actual OpenAI API key
 3. Save and close the `api.txt` file.

 Next, you need to change the default password for Jarvis.
 Follow these steps: